qmk/qmk_firmware/keyboards/cannonkeys/cerberus/readme.md

 # Cerberus Keyboard by CannonKeys

-This is used for both the Solderable and Hotswap version of Cerberus The hotswap PCB:
+This is used for both the Solderable and Hotswap version of Cerberus

-* Does not support per-key LEDs
-* Has reduced layout support (no ISO)
+The hotswap PCB does not support per-key LEDs and has reduced layout support (no ISO)

 * Keyboard Maintainer: [Andrew Kannan](https://github.com/awkannan)
 * Hardware Supported: STM32F072CBT6